Division of Human Services

 The Social Services program supports Bureau Agency staff and over 900 tribal staff that have been hired by contracting tribes to run their programs.
 These staff provide counseling services to local on-reservation eligible Indians as well as coordinate all Human Services activities at the Tribe and Agency level.
 The social workers work with tribal courts, state courts, and Indian families for the placement and adoption of Indian children in Indian homes.
 The social workers serve as the contact point for numerous social service agencies that are responsible for child protection, placement, and adoption of Indian children.

 This program also supports the Department’s Strategic Goal to Fulfill Indian Fiduciary Trust Responsibilities by providing for the management of IIM accounts for minors, adults in need of assistance, adults under legal disability, and adults found to be non compos mentis.
 The staff works with families and guardians in the development of distribution plans, and completes assessments and evaluations in support of these plans.
 The outcome of these actions results in accurate payments from trust accounts.
 Staff monitor the distribution plans to ensure that expenditure of funds are made in accordance with the plans and that appropriate supportive documents are maintained in the case files.

-- Application for Financial Assistance and Social Services Instructions
+- Notice of submission to OMB, Renewal of Agency Information Collection for the Financial Assistance and Social Services Program

 - How-to Effectively Implement General Assistance (GA) into Pub.
 L. 102-477 Plan